Android Live Notifications

 eventYesThe action to perform on the Live Notification.

-event_attributesNoStatic data used to initialize the Live Notification; Self-defined schema that defines the data your notification needs.
+event_attributesNoStatic data is used to initialize the Live Notification; a Self-defined schema that defines the data your notification needs.

 event_updatesNoDynamic content of the Live Notification.
 Must conform to the ContentState interface defined within your app's Live Notification.